ZiyadWrites/technical-writing-101/Know-your-audience.md

 # Audience Analysis

 Before creating content you must determine who the audience is.
-An audience analysis grid can help you to understand your audience:
+An audience analysis grid can help you to understand who you are creating content for:

 | Question  |  Primary |  Secondary |
 |------------  | ---------  | ---|